Un Nos Ola Leuad: Plot

 The novel is an account of childhood, and depicts a mother-son relationship, seen from the viewpoint of the son.
 It is set in Bethesda, Wales around the years 1915–1920, in the midst of the North Wales quarrying areas.
 Bethesda is only referred to as "the Village", but neighbouring places are given their real names.
 The novel has autobiographical echoes.
 Prichard wrote the novel in middle age and it was completed after his mother's death in 1954.

-Inspiration

-Prichard was born in Bethesda in 1904.
-It was an almost entirely Welsh-speaking village and owed its existence to the slate-quarrying industry.
-In 1905, when Prichard was five months old his father was killed in a quarry accident.
-The portrait in the novel of a mother struggling to survive reflected reality just as its story of a young boy whose life is torn apart by his mother's mental illness reflected his personal history.
-His mother suffered a breakdown when he was in his teens and in 1923 entered a mental hospital from which she would not emerge.